FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 Komodo wants you to _declaratively_ define what is it you want to run, rather than _imperatively_ creating it for you the way Portainer->Containers does.

 This is not limited to standalone containers, either.
 If you have existing stacks running on a machine Komodo will not automatically surface them in the UI the way dockge does when pointed to a folder full of compose files.
-While Komodo can manage existing stacks/compose files you will still need to "create" the stack in Komodo and tell it where the files are before it can take over management.[^import]
+While Komodo can manage existing stacks/compose files you will still need to "create" the stack in Komodo and tell it where the files are before it can take over management.
+This can be done [manually per stack](https://komo.do/docs/docker-compose#importing-existing-compose-projects) or semi-automated using my [komodo-import tool](https://github.com/FoxxMD/komodo-import).

 This requirement of explicitly specify all your infrastructure applies to all other Resources in Komodo.
 At the moment this is a fact of life.